Public Health Laboratory Testing

 Secure Web Access to Test Results

 For Reference Only.
-A customizable copy of this form was sent to each health department to share with clinical laboratories (replace partners) in their jurisdiction.
+A customizable copy of the "Laboratory Reporting of Communicable Diseases in Montana" form was sent to each health department to share with clinical laboratories in their jurisdiction.
 Please contact your local health department with questions regarding this form.

 Surveillance/Confirmation Specimen Submission